 - 1/4 cup packed brown sugar

 - 1/4 teaspoon salt

 - Sort beans and rinse with cold water.
 Place in an ovenproof Dutch oven; add water to cover by 2 in.
 Bring to a boil; boil for 2 minutes.
 Remove from the heat; cover and let stand for 1-4 hours or until beans are softened.

-- Cover and bake 1 to 1-1/2 hours or until beans are tender and reach desired consistency, stirring every 30 minutes.
+- Cover and bake at 325° for 1 to 1-1/2 hours or until beans are tender and reach desired consistency, stirring every 30 minutes.
 Add more reserved liquid as needed.
 Stir in salt before serving.
 Yield: 12 servings.